eetti/bmiApp/README.md

 Local Storage
 Json

-The ios-charts is a gotten from this gitgub account [danielgindi] (https://github.com/danielgindi/ios-charts)
+The ios-charts is gotten from this repo on github [danielgindi] (https://github.com/danielgindi/ios-charts)

 ###This assignment was submited to [Andrew Valencik](https://github.com/valencik/)